-PARCC, the consortium developing the assessments for Maryland and 23 other states, has stated that test items will adhere to Universal Design principles, as well.
+PARCC, the consortium that developed the assessments for Maryland and eight other states plus the District of Columbia (as of December 2014), has designed test items to adhere to Universal Design principles, as well.
 PARCC is committed to providing all students with equitable access to high-quality, 21st-century PARCC assessments.
-For the assessment system as a whole, PARCC will consider how its assessments will be accessible to all participating students, including English Language Learners (ELL) and students with disabilities (SWD), and then include appropriate accommodations (as defined in the Notice for Inviting Applications) for SWD and ELLs.
+For the assessment system as a whole, PARCC will consider how its assessments will be accessible to all participating students, including English Language Learners (ELL) and students with disabilities (SWD), and then include appropriate accommodations for SWD and ELLs.
 Accessible assessments will allow all individuals taking the assessments to participate and engage in a meaningful and appropriate manner, with the goal being to ensure that results are valid for each and every student.

-Through a combination of Universal Design principles and computer embedded supports, PARCC intends to design an assessment system that is inclusive by considering accessibility from the beginning of initial design through item development, field testing, and implementation, rather than trying to retrofit the assessments for SWD and ELLs.
-Paper-andpencil assessments that have been designed without the benefit of Universal Design have focused primarily on promoting accessibility after-the-fact resulting in the need to provide many more accommodations and a consequent need for increased test administration resources at the school level.
+Through a combination of Universal Design principles and computer embedded supports, PARCC designed an assessment system that is inclusive by considering accessibility from the beginning of initial design through item development, field testing, and implementation, rather than trying to retrofit the assessments for SWD and ELLs.
+Paper-and-pencil assessments that have been designed without the benefit of Universal Design have focused primarily on promoting accessibility after-the-fact resulting in the need to provide many more accommodations and a consequent need for increased test administration resources at the school level.
 Additionally, as the number of accommodations increases, so does the possibility of implementation infidelity.
 While external accommodations may be needed for some students to demonstrate what they know and can do, embedded support accessibility options and procedures need to be addressed during design and item development to minimize the need for accommodations during testing.
-Embedded accessibility supports at the item level, that do not shift the construct being measured, become a feature of the assessment for potential use by all children.
+Embedded accessibility supports at the item level, that do not shift the construct being measured, are a feature of the assessment for potential use by all children.

-The PARCC assessments will also require all electronic test items and test materials to be compliant with the Accessible Portable Item Profile (APIP) standards.
-This will require the provision of accessibility information for text only, graphic only, text and graphic, non-visual audio representation of item content, and Braille representation of item content.
+The PARCC assessments also require all electronic test items and test materials to be compliant with the Accessible Portable Item Profile (APIP) standards.
+This requires the provision of accessibility information for text only, graphic only, text and graphic, non-visual audio representation of item content, and Braille representation of item content.
 Additional optional accessibility information will also be required so long as the construct to be measured is not violated.
-These will include audio directions, tactile graphics, American Sign Language, signed English, alternate language(s), keyword highlighting and keyword translation.
+These include audio directions, tactile graphics, American Sign Language, signed English, alternate language(s), keyword highlighting and interpretation of directions into the native language.

 The results will yield information in order to make valid inferences about the performance of students with diverse characteristics, and that does not mask what students really know and can do.
-To ensure that students with wide ranging learning characteristics and English proficiency are able to demonstrate their content knowledge and skills on the common assessments, PARCC will eliminate or minimize any features that are irrelevant to measuring Common Core State Standards constructs.
+To ensure that students with wide ranging learning characteristics and English proficiency are able to demonstrate their content knowledge and skills on the common assessments, PARCC will eliminate or minimize any features that are irrelevant to measuring College and Career-Ready Standards constructs.
 The range of complexity of the constructs measured must be such that students are able to demonstrate their knowledge for the intended purpose of each test.